 If your surfaces are dirty and you need to hide stains go with Benjamin Moore’s FreshStart

-If you have to prime bare wood and want to stop tannin bleed, use a oil-based primer such as Zinsser Coverstain.
+If you have to prime bare wood and want to stop tannin bleed, use an oil-based primer such as Zinsser Coverstain.

-If you have smoke or water stains and you need a fast drying product that will block the stains and odor, go with a shellac based primer such as Zinsser Bin but keep in mind that when you use oil-based or shellac based primers you want to use a natural bristle brush!
+If you have smoke or water stains and you need a fast-drying product that will block the stains and odor, go with a shellac-based primer such as Zinsser Bin but keep in mind that when you use oil-based or shellac-based primers you want to use natural bristle brush!